-For the select six or so people a year, once they get behind the wheel, all strife fades as quickly as water vapor on an exhaust pipe.
+For the select six or so people a year, once they get behind the wheel, all strife fades as quickly as water vapour on an exhaust pipe.

 It is now back on its original steel wheels after trying on some shiny Rudge’s

-*NOTE* Registration Number 356A not included in the sale of this car.
+*NOTE* Registration Number 356A not included in the sale of this car, however it maybe available .

 If you have similar top quality cars like we sell, please call Tom on 07591112581.